Memphis-Hydra/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to create an Alias
+‘Create a script that creates an alias.’